Ports of Call

-The best shopping is on Quai de la Republique, Rue du General De Gaulle, and Rue Oscar II, all within easy walking distance of the pier.
+The best shopping is on Quai de la Republique, Rue du General De Gaulle, and Rue Oscar II, all within easy walking distance of the harbour.
 Goods are duty-free but this benefit is negated by the high prices.
-Most items are imported from France and there is no indigenous crafts or iconic island purchase.
+Most items are imported from France and there are few indigenous crafts or iconic island purchases.

 An original photo of St Barths from Hirschfield Fine Arts